Abel Valdez

-Abel Andres Nuñez Valdez (born November 25, 1987) is a former Argentine footballer.
+Abel Andres Nuñez Valdez (born November 25, 1987) is an Argentine former professional footballer who played as a defender.

 Valdez played in the Paraguayan top division with Club Fernando de la Mora in 2006, scoring a goal in Mora's 4–3 victory over 3 de Febrero.
 After Mora's relegation, Valdez transferred to Club 12 de Octubre.

 Valdez signed with Romania's Astra Ploieşti for three years in 2009.
 He debuted as a substitute on 21 August 2009.
 He caught swine flu while with Astra in November 2009 and finished his career on loan to the reserves.